OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 - Download it

 #### REST Clients
-Any REST Client can access the services.
-Postman, node-red, anyone!
+Any REST Client can access the services. curl, Postman, node-red, anyone!

 ![Node-red](./docimg/node-red.png)